3 easy steps for writing an interesting and informative science fair abstract

 Whittle it down.

 Follow these three easy steps and you'll have an easy-to-read summary of your science fair project.

 Need some help getting started with your project?

-Come listen to the science fair project challenge!
+Listen to the science fair project challenge!

 - Ep.
 1 - How to pick your science fair project topic (Hint: Start with something interesting.)

 - Ep.
 2 - Every great project includes a bit of research, now it's your turn

 - Ep.
 3 - Now you are ready to make an educated guess, or rather how to formulate your hypothesis